 Q: How much should my horse weigh?

-Because each horse is unique, start by speaking with your veterinarian.
+Because each horse is unique, consult with your veterinarian first.

 Q: How much does a quarter horse weigh?